snakehead007/localhosted-invoice-administration/README.md

 -   A yearly chart (automatically updated);
 -   Downloadable pdfs for Invoices, quotations and offers
 -   Upload your logo to use on the pdf's.
--   Your profile can be edited
+-   A personalized profile
--   All documents have a switch, to keep that it has been payed or not.
+-   All documents have a status, to keep that it has been payed or not.
--   Calculations (inch to cm, precentages, using your materials calculating how much something costs, ...) (currenlty in progress)
--   A search function (currently in progress)
+-   A search function
 -   5 different themes
--   Logging on using Google Connect Id
+-   Sign in by Google
--   changeable text for the pdf's
+-   Changeable text for the pdf's
 -   2 languages: English and Dutch

 ### How to Install locally or host

 -   local:
+       rename .env.bak to .env
       `docker-compose up --build`

 -   synology/hub.docker: